MinixChain/MinixChain/pallets/pallet-coming-auction/README.md

 # pallet-coming-auction

 ## Overview
-pallet-coming-auction is the realization of Coming NFT auction business, mainly using Dutch auction(start_price > end_price).
+pallet-coming-auction is the implement of Coming NFT auction business, mainly using Dutch-Auction(start_price > end_price).
-If admin and fee rate([0, 2.55%], The minimum adjustable fee point is one ten thousandth) are set, a corresponding handling fee will be charged to the buyer of the auction.
+If set admin and fee rate([0, 2.55%]), the service fee will be charged to the auction.

 ![image](https://user-images.githubusercontent.com/8869892/132611008-4b39b11c-51f7-4d21-9707-4b59ceb1a59a.png)